zalando/logbook/README.md

 3. [Formatting](#formatting) and
 4. [Writing](#writing)

-Each phase is represented by one or more interfaces that can be used for customization and every phase has a sensible
+Each phase is represented by one or more interfaces that can be used for customization.
+Every phase has a sensible default.
-default:

-### Conditional
+#### Conditional

-Since logging HTTP messages including their body is a rather expensive task it makes a lot of sense to disable it for certain requests.
-A common use case would be to ignore *health check* requests from a load balancer or any request to management endpoints that are usually made by developers.
+Logging HTTP messages and including their bodies is a rather expensive task, so it makes a lot of sense to disable logging for certain requests.
+A common use case would be to ignore *health check* requests from a load balancer, or any request to management endpoints typically created by developers.

 Defining a condition is as easy as writing a special `Predicate` that decides whether a request (and its corresponding response) should be logged or not: